Select your cookie preferences

 A grant can be retired by an optional retiring principal specified in the grant.
 The grantee principal can also retire the grant, but only if they are also a retiring principal or the grant includes the RetireGrant operation.
 As a backup, the AWS account in which the grant was created can retire the grant.

 There is a kms:RetireGrant permission that can be used in IAM policies, but it has limited utility.
 Principals specified in the grant can retire a grant without the kms:RetireGrant permission.
 The kms:RetireGrant permission alone does not allow principals to retire a grant.
-The kms:RetireGrant permission is not effective in a key policy.
+The kms:RetireGrant permission is not effective in a key policy or resource control policy.

-• To deny permission to retire a grant, you can use a Deny action with the kms:RetireGrant permission.
+• To deny permission to retire a grant, you can use a Deny action with the kms:RetireGrant permission in your IAM policies.

 • If the retiring principal is a different AWS account, administrators in the other account can use kms:RetireGrant to delegate permission to retire the grant to an IAM principal in that account.